National Whistleblower Firm (Qui Tam)

 - Ordering medical tests that are not based on medical needs (i.e. a clinic orders a drug test for every patient, even if it is not called for under the circumstances, and then sticks Medicare with the bill).

 - Billing Medicare for treatment that was supposed to be performed by a doctor, but the treatment was really performed by a nurse or non-physician.

 - Providing sub-standard goods or services to the government after certifying that the goods or services met the appropriate government standards.

 If you observed any of these fraud violations, you should not be afraid to come forward.
 You are doing your country a service by being a whistleblower, and you may be substantially compensated with an award for your information.
 Call now for a consultation with an attorney at (877) 417-8324.Factors Affecting Whistleblower Award

 Multiple factors contribute to how much a whistleblower receives from a successful case that has recovered funds, including:

 - Amount Recovered.
-Whistleblower awards are a percentage of he funds the government recovers, based on the whistleblower information.
-The more money recovered by your information, the greater the amount you will receive.
+Whistleblower recovers 15-30% of the amount recovered.
+The better your information is, the greater the percentage you will receive.